• Skip to primary navigation

 a hot spoonful of golden brown bubbly spinach artichoke dip

-Best Homemade Spinach Artichoke Dip (the hot kind not the cold kind)
+Homemade Spinach Artichoke Dip (the hot kind, not the cold kind)

-Spinach artichoke dip happens to be one of my favorite savory dips to make and I've added a few special ingredients to give it an even more delicious well-rounded flavor.
-This ultimate dip is always a crowd-pleaser and since it's baked and not a stove-top version, there is no standing over the stove to prepare it.
+This artichoke dip is always a crowd-pleaser, and since it's baked and not a stove-top version, there is no standing over the stove to prepare it.
 Just pop it in the oven and bake it.

 assembled unbaked oval ramekin filled with dip and an artichoke heart in the middle just barely sitting above the dip line